margaretmf/margaretmf.github.io/creativewriting.md

 When praying with the love for "out of many, one" I think of praying with this idea at another time in another place.
 When hearing someone talk of fire, I think of the Red Cross Fire project in DC and all the good people there.
 When reading about a man who was a scientist in DC, I think of all the wonderful STEM mentorship program participants.
 When feeling love in a hospital here, I think of the love for people in a hospital across the sea.
+When in a psych ward with people, I think of a time I was in a psych ward with people at another time.
+Now I am more progressed, and more conscious.

 It's all one.